akshiii/javascript_questions/SystemDesign/Readme.md

 ### Optimization

 - Network - Header compression ( like gzip or brotli) Gzip is a compression technology for transferring data quickly over the internet.
+- We can bundle split the entire code into multiple bundles, some non-critical resources can be loaded later using link = "preconnect", bundles for old browser ( having polyfills etc).
 - Caching stratergies for Client (Apollo Caching, this is built in GraphQL)
 - Group multiple tracking requests in a single request so server does not have to process a lot of requests in a single go.
 - Image Optimizations - Pull compressed and specific sized images.
 This is one of the most imp points.